|Message from Gary Irwin

 My family and I live in London, Ontario, Canada and most of my photo's are from the Southwestern Ontario area.
 Although my wife is not a photographer she enjoys the outdoors even more than I do and often accompanies my on my birding expeditions and I'm grateful for the extra set of eyes and ears!

-My current camera of choice is a Nikon D810 and my most used lens is the Nikon AF-S 500 f4 VR that I often use with the TC14EIII teleconverter.
+My current camera of choice is a Nikon D810 and for years my most used lens was the the Nikon AF-S 500 f/4G VR which has now been replaced with the Nikon AF-S 600 f/4E FL VR, which I often use with the TC14EIII teleconverter.
 I also rely on the Nikon AF-S 80-400G lens for mid-distance shooting and butterflies and the Nikon AF-S 24-120/4 for miscellaneous shooting.

 I chose the D810 because the high-resolution full-frame sensor provides lots of cropping options; e.g. I can crop tighter for a portrait shot and still get good resolution for feather detail or "back off" for a "birdscape" if desired -- and sometimes do both with the same image.
 Although DX sensors provide sufficient "reach" for birding, all of them have lower in pixel counts than the D810 and can to suffer from higher ISO noise and lower overall image quality.